MAKE YOUR PASSION

-Next to the brain, the heart is the most important organ of the body as it is responsible for pumping blood – which supplies oxygen and nutrients to the body’s tissues – through the body.
+Next to the brain, the heart is the most important organ of the body as it is responsible for pumping blood – which supplies oxygen and nutrients to the body’s tissues – throughout the body.
 The vessels that are responsible for transporting the blood are called veins and arteries.
-If these transporters get damaged, very serious diseases could result – ultimately ending in death.
+If these transporters become damaged, very serious diseases could result.
+This could ultimately end in death.

 The structure of the heart

-This organ is surrounded by a very thick layer in order to protect its delicate inner workings.
+This organ is surrounded by a very thick layer to protect its delicate inner workings.
 These layers are called:

 - Inner endocardium